SalsaBoy990/uifactory/src/posts/2019-10-27-cat-design-language-system-using-algolia-docsearch.md

 date: '2019-10-27'
 thumbnail: /assets/images/design/tiger_cover_min.jpg
 excerpt: >-
-  I am trying to sum up my UI design workflow, e.g. the set of principles, tricks I use, guideline I follow etc. In order to speed up and make my design proccess more effective.
-So, I am working on a design language system of a kind called CAT.
+  If you are a JAMStack enthusiast having a static website set up for documentation, you certainly have thought about adding search functionality to it.
+With Algolia / DocSearch you can easily accomplish this task for free.
+  Case study.
 type: blog
 ---
+I am trying to sum up my UI design workflow, e.g. the set of principles, tricks I use, guideline I follow etc. In order to speed up and make my design proccess more effective.
+So, I am working on a **design language system** of a kind called CAT.

-CAT is based on three pillars:
+**CAT** is based on three pillars:
 - Common sense (hold on to conventions, keep good practices worked in the past)
 - Adaptibility (to the newest trends, open to new ideas, concepts, and innovations)
-- Timelessness Design (combine common sense with adaptibility to be always up-to-date)
+- Timelessness design (combine common sense with adaptibility to be always up-to-date)

 [The CAT website](https://cat-design-system.netlify.com/) is completely a static one and is made with my static site generator called [“static-site-express”](https://static-site-express.netlify.com/).